wanglf/utils/README.md

 #README#

-repo to store some useful scripts or DIY tools
+repo of some useful scripts or DIY tools